TechnologyClassroom/SetupNotes/GNULinuxOnMacbooks.md

 # Configuring Ubuntu Studio

 * Install wireless drivers
+  * The Macbook I used had proprietary drivers available.
+  * Click on the Ubuntu Studio menu at the top left.
+Type in "Additional Drivers" without quotes

 * Upgrade the system
 sudo apt-get update && sudo apt-get upgrade -y